numworks/epsilon/external_apps/README.md

 make -C sample_cpp PLATFORM=simulator run
 ```

-A native simulator should open on the app.
+A native simulator should open directly on the app.

-You can also debug your app using either `gcd` (or `lldb` on MacOS).
+You can also debug your app using `gcd` (or `lldb` on MacOS).
 ```shell
 make -C sample_cpp PLATFORM=simulator debug
 ```